-Our parent completed a public offering of 12,000,000 common units on July 27, 1998, currently representing a 14.6% equity interest in our parent.
+Our parent completed a public offering of 12,000,000 common units on July 27, 1998, of which 1,458,313 common units were acquired, as of December 31, 1999, by EPCO's affiliates.
+The remaining 10,541,687 common units currently represent a 12.8% equity interest in our parent.
 The net proceeds of the offering were approximately \$243.3 million.
-In connection with the acquisition of TNGL, effective as of August 1, 1999, our parent issued 14,500,000 non-distribution bearing, convertible special units, representing a 17.6% equity interest, to Tejas Energy LLC, now Coral Energy LLC, an affiliate of Shell Oil Company, on September 17, 1999.
+In connection with the acquisition of TNGL, effective as of August 1, 1999, our parent issued 14,500,000 nondistribution bearing, convertible special units, representing a 17.6% equity interest, to Tejas Energy LLC, now Coral Energy LLC, an affiliate of Shell Oil Company, on September 17, 1999.
 All references herein to "Shell", unless the context indicates otherwise, shall refer collectively to Shell Oil Company, its subsidiaries and affiliates.
 Shell also has the right to receive up to 6,000,000 additional non-distribution bearing, convertible special units, as described under "--Recent Acquisitions," and if all such units are issued, Shell would own an approximate 24% equity interest in our parent.
-As of December 31, 1999, EPCO and its affiliates held 35,011,228 common units and 21,409,870 subordinated units, representing an aggregate 69.3% equity interest in our parent.
+As of December 31, 1999, EPCO and its affiliates held 35,011,228 common units and 21,409,870 subordinated units, representing an aggregate 68.6% equity interest in our parent.
 Our general partner, Enterprise Products GP, LLC (the "General Partner"), a majority-owned subsidiary of EPCO, holds a 1.0% general partner interest in our parent and a 1.0101% general partner interest in our company.
 Our parent holds a 98.9899% limited partner interest in our company.